probe973/hsc-7056x/confidence/audio.md

 <div class="output" markdown="1">
 # Audio guide to the worksheet

-This worksheet was uploaded to notebooklm to get a audio guide to the work.
+This worksheet was uploaded to notebooklm to get an audio guide to the work.
 It has been checked by the author to ensure accuracy.

 <audio controls>
   <source src="/hsc-7056x/assets/audio/confidence.mp3" type="audio/mpeg">